MonoidalAttackTrees/ILL-Impl/README.md

-# Adjoint-Logic-Impl
+# Implementation of Adjoint Logic

-Implementation of Nick Benton's Adjoint Logic
+This is an implementation of Nick Benton's term assignement to his Adjoint Logic (formally LNL logic).